yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/dml_insert.md

 `exclusion` constraints are not supported as arbiters with `ON CONFLICT DO UPDATE`.

 The `ON CONFLICT DO UPDATE` clause is a _deterministic_ statement.
-The command is not allowed to update any existing row more than once, a `cardinality violation` error will be raised in such cases.
+The command is not allowed to update any existing row more than once, and doing so raises a `cardinality violation` error.
 Rows to be inserted must not conflict with each other on the used constraint or arbiter index.

 `ON CONFLICT DO UPDATE` does not support updating the partition key of a conflicting row in a partitioned table that results in the row moving to a new partition.